Abbas Kiarostami: 1970s

 In 1975, Kiarostami directed two short films So Can I and Two Solutions for One Problem.
 In early 1976, he released Colors, followed by the fifty-four-minute film A Wedding Suit, a story about three teenagers coming into conflict over a suit for a wedding.

 Kiarostami then directed Report (1977).
-With a 112 minute runtime, it was considerably longer than his previous work.
+With a 112-minute runtime, it was considerably longer than his previous work.
 The film revolved around the life of a tax collector accused of accepting bribes; suicide was among its themes.
 In 1979, he produced and directed First Case, Second Case.

 1980s

 In the early 1980s, Kiarostami directed several short films including Toothache (1980), Orderly or Disorderly (1981), and The Chorus (1982).
 In 1983, he directed Fellow Citizen.
 It was not until his release of Where Is the Friend's Home?
-(1987) that he began to gain recognition outside Iran.These films created the basis of his later productions.
+(1987) that he began to gain recognition outside Iran.
+These films created the basis of his later productions.

 The film tells a simple account of a conscientious eight-year-old schoolboy's quest to return his friend's notebook in a neighboring village lest his friend be expelled from school.
 The traditional beliefs of Iranian rural people are portrayed.
 The film has been noted for its poetic use of the Iranian rural landscape and its realism, both important elements of Kiarostami's work.
 Kiarostami made the film from a child's point of view.

-Where Is the Friend's Home?, And Life Goes On (1992) (also known as Life and Nothing More), and Through the Olive Trees (1994) are described by critics as the Koker trilogy, because all three films feature the village of Koker in northern Iran.
+Where Is the Friend's House?, And Life Goes On (1992) (also known as Life and Nothing More), and Through the Olive Trees (1994) are described by critics as the Koker trilogy, because all three films feature the village of Koker in northern Iran.
 The films also relate to the 1990 Manjil–Rudbar earthquake, in which 40,000 people died.
 Kiarostami uses the themes of life, death, change, and continuity to connect the films.
 The trilogy was successful in France in the 1990s and other Western European countries such as the Netherlands, Sweden, Germany and Finland.
 But, Kiarostami did not consider the three films to comprise a trilogy.
 He suggested that the last two titles plus Taste of Cherry (1997) comprise a trilogy, given their common theme of the preciousness of life.
 In 1987, Kiarostami was involved in the screenwriting of The Key, which he edited but did not direct.
 In 1989, he released Homework.